 - Monday, February 5 (More info coming soon!)

 - Saturday, April TBD (Medication and Sharps “Take Back Day” collection)

 - Monday, June TBD

-- July: No TAC meeting scheduled, but teens may register to assist college student instructors with Life Skills classes to receive Community Service Hours.
+- July: Teens may register to assist college student instructors with Life Skills classes to receive Community Service Hours.
 Classes dates will be released closer to July.